ELi1012/air-quality-microservices/srv/README.md

 Eg. The station measurements for 1:00 pm are usually available at 1:20, 1:30, or 1:40.

-New stations won't be added often, so the future cronjob will probably check for new stations every month.
+New stations are checked for every month to be added to the database.

 ### PurpleAir PM2.5 Sensors